FelDev/felixparadis.com-v3/content/posts/lily58/index.md

 >}}

 I'm quite happy with them.
-The travel distance is impresively not much shorter than what you get with normal mechanical switches.
+The travel distance is impressively not much shorter than what you get with normal mechanical switches.
 There is a difference, but it's so tiny it does not bother me at all.

 HOWEVER.
 I first got **Choc Light Blue** switches.
-At a mere **20 grams of actuation force**, they're quite different than anything else I ever layed my hands on.
+At a mere **20 grams of actuation force**, they're quite different than anything else I ever laid my hands on.
 After years of Cherry MX-browns, it felt very weird at first.
 Just weird.

 Then I got used to it.